2022 Indiana House of Representatives election: District 25

-The district has been represented by Republican Donald Lehe since 2002.
+The district had been represented by Republican Donald Lehe since 2002.
 Lehe was re-elected with 70.3% of the vote in 2020.
-Lehe announced he will not run for re-election and will be retiring.
+Lehe announced he would not run for re-election and would be retiring.
+The old district was based in rural north central Indiana.
+After redistricting, District 25 became a suburban district based on the towns of Zionsville and Whitestown in Boone County, as well as part of the Town of Brownsburg in Hendricks County.